neondatabase/website/content/docs/introduction/billing.md

 enableTableOfContents: true
 ---

-Neon bills for usage based on the following metrics:
+Neon paid plans bill for usage based on the following metrics:

 - **Active time**: The number of active compute hours per month for all computes in a Neon project.
 - **Compute time**: The amount of computing capacity used within a specified time period.